parrisma/gmcp/docs/DOCKER.md

 ./docker/build-dev.sh
 ```

-This creates the `gplot_dev:latest` image configured for VS Code remote development.
+This creates the `gofr-plot_dev:latest` image configured for VS Code remote development.
 The build script automatically uses your current user's UID and GID to avoid permission issues.

 ### 3. Build Production Image